nano-byte/structure-editor/README.md

 ## Usage

 Add a reference to the [NanoByte.StructureEditor.WinForms](https://www.nuget.org/packages/NanoByte.StructureEditor.WinForms/) NuGet package to your project.
-It is available for .NET Framework 2.0+.
+It is available for .NET Framework 2.0+ and .NET 5.0+.

 ### Initialization